-Practice for Operating Fluorescent Light Apparatus for UV Exposure of Nonmetallic Materials
+Practice for Operating Xenon Arc Light Apparatus for Exposure of Non-Metallic Materials

-This practice covers the basic principles and operating procedures for using fluorescent UV light, and water apparatus intended to reproduce the weathering effects that occur when materials are exposed to sunlight (either direct or through window glass) and moisture as rain or dew in actual usage.
+This practice covers the basic principles and operating procedures for using xenon arc light and water apparatus intended to reproduce the weathering effects that occur when materials are exposed to sunlight (either direct or through window glass) and moisture as rain or dew in actual use.

 Plastics-Methods of the exposure to laboratory light sources Part 1:general guidance

 This part of GB / T 16422 provides information and general principles on the selection and implementation of exposure methods described in detail in the following sections.
 It also describes and recommends methods for measuring irradiance and radiant quantities, and describes monitoring boxes.
 Equipment requirements for body air temperature and surface temperature of dark and light colored materials.

 Plastics – Methods of exposure to laboratory light sources – Part 2: Xenon-arc sources